 There was a time when it didn’t seem I could resist the urge to lust.
-Temptation to lust felt like a tidal wave overpowering all my resolve.
+The temptation to lust felt like a tidal wave overpowering all my resolve.

 Lust is not just sexual desire.
 Lust visually or mentally uses another person for one’s own selfish sexual gratification.